-She has obtained many real estate designations including: ABR (Accredited Buyers Representative), SRS (Sellers Representative), PSA (Pricing Strategy Advisor), SFR (Short Sale Foreclosure Resource), and Board Certified Land Agent.
-Additionally, she has received in-depth training in working with VA buyers, negotiation strategies, communication and sales skills, new construction, and has taken a variety of loan and lending classes.
+She has obtained many real estate designations including: ABR (Accredited Buyers Representative), SRS (Sellers Representative Specialist), PSA (Pricing Strategy Advisor), SFR (Short Sale Foreclosure Resource), CSP (Certified New Home Sales Professional) and Board Certified Land Agent.
+Additionally, she has received in-depth training in working with VA buyers, negotiation strategies, communication and sales skills, new construction, and has taken a variety of loan and lending seminars.

 Lindsey has lived in the Treasure Valley since 2004 and is deeply involved in her community.
-She is an advocate and support broker for Idaho Health and Welfare Children with Disabilities program, assisting families with their Family Direct Services.
-She is also on an Impact Advisory Committee with the Middleton Fire Department, discussing the impact on fire service/response in the growing community of the fire district.
-They then propose changes to keep and improve the service to the community.
+She is an active member of The Impact Advisory Committee with the Middleton Fire Department, discussing the impact on fire service/response in the growing community of the fire district.
+They then propose changes to maintain and improve the service to the community.

 When she’s not busy working her real estate business, Lindsey loves everything outdoors.
-“I’m a country girl.
-I spend time with my family enjoying horses, camping, fishing, archery, and 4-wheeling in the backcountry.
-I also love to spend time jet skiing and flying our small plane.
+“I’m a country girl".
+I spend time with my family enjoying our horses, camping, fishing, archery, and 4-wheeling in the backcountry.
+I also love to spend time jet skiing and flying our small plane to amazing Idaho destinations.
 The outdoors of Idaho is second to none!”